stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 By default, passwords must be of mixed case, include at least one number, and be between 8 and 100 characters in length.

-More information about configuring a cloud directory's password restrictions can be found in the [Stormpath Admin Console product guide](http://stormpath.com/docs/console/product-guide#!CreateDir).

 {% docs note %}
+It is not currently possible to configure a Directory's account password policy via the REST API.
+You must use the [Stormpath Admin Console](https://api.stormpath.com) (Directories --> &lt;choose your directory&gt; --> Details tab).
+{% enddocs %}

+{% docs note %}
 Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
 They are not currently configurable via the REST API.

-Also, the Stormpath Administrator directory's automated workflows cannot be altered.
+Additionally, the `Stormpath Administrator` directory's automated workflows cannot be altered.
 {% enddocs %}

-<a class="anchor" name="directories-account-reg"></a>
+<a class="anchor" name="directories-reg"></a>
 ### Register A New Account

 This workflow allows you to create an account at a directory level.

 This workflow relies on the `account` resource as a starting point.
 For more information refer to the [Create an Account](#account-create) section of this guide.

-<a class="anchor" name="directories-group-reg"></a>
-### Register A New Group

-This workflow allows you to create an group at a directory level.

-This workflow relies on the `group` resource as a starting point.
-For more information refer to the [Create a Group](#group-create) section of this guide.

 <a class="anchor" name="directories-verify-email"></a>
 ### Verifying An Account's Email Address